One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Method

+where \(\lambda\) is heuristically set to \(0.5\) to balance the tool reward and the outcome reward (we prove the insensitivity of our method to \(\lambda\) in Appendix~\ref{sec:hyperparameter}.).
+For the predicted set $\hat{Y}$, and the groundtruth set $Y^*$

 and $S(\tau)$ is the success rate of tool-calling extracted from $\tau$.
-We consider the tool-call to be failed when the format is incorrect, or the symbol parsed does not exist, or for any other reason that causes the tool to quit unexpectedly.
+We consider the tool call to be failed when the format is incorrect, or the symbol parsed does not exist, or for any other reason that results in unexpected tool termination.